rmtownsend/100-days-of-code/log.md

 **Thoughts:** Was feeling a little stuck and demotivated so decided to switch things up.
 I've done some web development tutorials before so most of this was familiar but sometimes it's helpful to go back to the basics and get a firm foundation.

-**Link to work:** Free Code Camp Responsive Web Design [Basic HTML and HTML5](https://www.freecodecamp.org/learn/responsive-web-design/basic-html-and-html5/)
+**Link to work:** FreeCodeCamp Responsive Web Design [Basic HTML and HTML5](https://www.freecodecamp.org/learn/responsive-web-design/basic-html-and-html5/)

 ### Day 16: January 17, 2022